MikiPelkonen/jobbot/README.md

 - Generates tailored cover letter emails via the local `claude` CLI (no API key needed)
 - Saves letters to `data/apply/` and prints them copy-paste ready in the terminal
 - All personal info and scoring config lives in a gitignored `profile.toml`
+- Drop your CV and employment documents into `resumes/` — the app reads them automatically to enrich generated letters

 ---